-ELL3.
+TITA C' 1'C .
+I I 'C l 1 1 ELL3.
 Simplify, repeat, and clarify test instructions.
 Does Not Include Test Items or Answer Choices.
-All • • 0 Student may ask for clarification, simplification, signage of directions.
+All • • o Student may ask for clarification, simplification, signage of directions.
 This does not include test questions or answer choices.
 Students may have directions reread for each page of questions.
 (S1 or S2) must be selected for this accommodation.
-ELL4.
-Text-to-Speech or Human Reader (excludes multiple choice sections of ELA tests) a.
+Reader (excludes multiple choice sections of ELA tests) a.
 Text-to-Speech is built into the online testing client, requires the use of ear phones, and may be administered individually, small groups, or regular setting. b.
 Human Reader reads test directions, test items, and answer choices from separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
 This is limited to small group or individualized testing.
 Test directions, test items, and answer choices must be read verbatim in English.
 All EXCEPT Multiple Choice sections of ELA Tests • • • Paper tests are read by a Human Reader.
 Test Administrator uses separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
 Online tests have built in Text-to-Speech functionality.
-This is the preferred method for providing read aloud to students (S2 is not required and S4 may be utilized, however ear phones are required).
+This is the preferred method for providing read aloud to students (\$2 is not required and \$4 may be utilized, however ear phones are required).
 However, if a human reader is required for the student, then the test must be read from the computer screen verbatim.
-(S1 or S2) must be selected when utilizing a Human Reader.
-Please refer to the Human Reader directions on pages 10-13.
+Text-to-Speech will not be available for students needing the Grades 8 and 10 writing/constructed response section read to them.
+A Human Reader will be required to provide this specific P4 accommodation. (\$1 or \$2\$) must be selected when utilizing a Human Reader directions on pages 10-13.
 Students may request items be read more than once.
 ELL5.
 Student may read the test aloud to himself/herself.
 All • • X This requires individual testing and Nondisclosure Agreement (NDA) signed by Test Administrator and Test Proctor.
 (S1) must be selected for this accommodation.
 ELL6.
 Scribe for student's response A student's response may NOT be transcribed from another language into English.
 Writing sections of Grade 5, 8 and 10 ELA Tests X X X A scribe is a Test Administrator or Test Proctor employed by the school district who writes down what a student dictates in English The guiding principle in scribing is to assist the student in accessing the test and responding to it.
-(S1) must be selected for this accommodation.
+(S1) must be selected for this (01) must be selected for tills accommodation.
 Please see Scribe Instructions and Guidelines on pages 13-15.
 Intent: The intent of this accommodation is to provide linguistic support by allowing students to access precise translation of unknown words in a standardized manner.
 Students who benefit most from this accommodation are students who are able to use a translation dictionary with ease.
 All 0 • • Dictionaries that do not provide pictures or word definitions.
 These may be paperback or electronic dictionaries.
 No Electronic Translators (S2 or S4) is suggested for this accommodation so that other students not needing this accommodation are not distracted.
 (T1) Allow extended time to allow proper use of the accommodation.
 ELL8.
 Oral Language Translations in (Neutral Latin American) Spanish for test items and answers.
+Only the paper/pencil form of an assessment will be translated.
 All EXCEPT ELA Tests O • • The testing vendor will provide audio files for download and use in an electronic device separate from the device students use for online testing.